-Express Scripts has many participating retail pharmacies across the country where you can purchase smaller quantities of prescriptions to be used for 30 days or less.
+Express Scripts has a large number of participating retail pharmacies across the country where you can purchase smaller quantities of prescriptions to be used for 30 days or less.
 For example, if your doctor prescribes short-term antibiotics, or you need to quickly get your initial supply of a maintenance drug, just go to a participating retail network pharmacy and present your Express Scripts prescription ID card and pay the applicable copayment or coinsurance.